-- Be suspicious of claims you won a contest you didn’t enter or pressure to act quickly.
+- Be suspicious of claims saying you won a contest you didn’t enter or of messaging that pressures you to act quickly.

 The holiday season is meant for giving, but be sure to validate any charity to which you choose to donate.
 For help, use services like the Better Business Bureau Wise Giving Alliance, Charity Navigator® or CharityWatch.